Stay up to date with changes, cancellations etc. by subscribing to Alert Montgomery.

 Residents who have cats or dogs and are planning to use a County shelter can drop off their pets at the Humane Society Shelter at 14645 Rothgeb Dr. in Rockville.
 If it is possible to call first, call the emergency number at 240-773-5900.
 After 5 p.m. when the shelter has closed for walk-in service, those arriving at the shelter should use the front door buzzer to gain admittance.

 Following are updates on other County services and facilities:

-For the latest information on library openings, closings or possible extended hours, check the MCPL website at www.montgomerycountymd.gov/library.
+For the latest information on library openings and/or closings, check the MCPL website at www.montgomerycountymd.gov/library.

 Three garages in Silver Spring are without power.
 Parking is free at the two garages with pay stations without power -- Garage 16, the new facility on King St in south Silver Spring, and Garage 7 on Cameron St., across from the Judicial Center.